mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 Chrys knew Bellflower went on a horse - she'd notice the extra golf cart.
 Maybe she assumes Aimee and Madison arrived separately?
 Maybe I can make Aimee and Madison crowd into a one-person transit thing?
 Or maybe there isn't an extra golf cart, and Lily took a horse but had to tether it at the edge of the crater.
 If so, Bellflower should remember that Aimee mentioned wanting to avoid her internship supervisor.

 ### Location
 How does Lily select the location for the harvester worm tunnel portal?
 Can you get the next stop's location from the quarry?
-If so, why wouldn't B have that already?
-Also, where the hell is the kid ghost girl's tour appearance?
+If so, why wouldn't B have that already? ==Also, where the hell is the kid ghost girl's tour appearance?
 Need to write that in.

 In the vaults, Flyer needs to say "meet you at the high ground by the [thing]"